yelchuriaakanksha/portfolio/README.md

 * Code always uses a space after a property name's colon, but no space between property and colon, for consistency reasons.
 * Code always start a new line for each selector and declaration.
 * Code always put a blank line between rules.
-[Optional] Code uses double quotation marks for attribute selectors or property values.
-Do not use quotation marks in URI values (url()).
+* Code uses double quotation marks for attribute selectors or property values.

-CSS Style Rules
+CSS Style Rules:

-Code uses meaningful or generic ID and class names that are as short as possible but as long as necessary.
+* Code uses meaningful or generic ID and class names that are as short as possible but as long as necessary.
-Code does not use element names in conjunction with IDs or classes.
+* Code uses element names in conjunction with IDs or classes.
-Code uses shorthand properties where possible.
+* Code uses shorthand properties where possible.
-[Optional] Code omits unit specification after 0 values.
-[Optional] Code includes leading 0s in decimal values for readability.
-[Optional] Code uses 3-character hexadecimal notation where possible.
-[Optional] Code separate words in ID and class names by a hyphen. *[Optional] Code avoids user agent detection as well as CSS "hacks"—try a different approach first.
+* [Optional] Code separate words in ID and class names by a hyphen. *[Optional] Code avoids user agent detection as well as CSS "hacks"—try a different approach first.
-General Meta Rules

-HTML templates and documents use UTF-8 encoding. (no BOM) i.e. .
-[Optional] Mark todos and action items with TODO
-My design choices and notes
-Given the guideline of the rubric, I have made the following choices in designing this website:
+ I have made the following choices in designing this website:

-Use CSS without a framework such as Bootstrap. ( I am already quite familiar with Bootstrap and I want to learn another method.
-Particularly CSS GRID ).
+Use CSS without a framework such as Bootstrap.
 I used some CSS grid and some CSS flexbox.
 Both were kind of tricky to get to work the way I wanted.
 I think I like grid better of the two after completing this project.
-But I still much prefer Bootstrap, but realize how much trimmed down the html was for this project without using Bootstrap. # udacity-portfolio-project